kdeldycke/kevin-deldycke-blog/content/posts/falsehoods-programmers-believe-about-falsehoods-lists.md

 1. There are programmers who do not believe in any falsehood.
 1. Only programmers are subjected to falsehoods.
 1. Programmers can change their beliefs.
-1. Discussing falsehoods is not a waste of time.
+1. Discussing falsehoods is never a waste of time.

 ## Meta